Brian290103/ecoguard-web-app/src/docs/workflow/user-workflow.md

 ---

-## Chapter 5: Learning and Gamification
+## Chapter 5: Resources and Gamification

-### 5.1 Accessing Educational Content
+### 5.1 Accessing Educational Resources
-1. The user navigates to the "Learn" tab.
+1. The user navigates to the "Resources" tab.
-2. They can browse a library of articles, videos, and infographics on various environmental topics.
+2. They can browse a library of educational materials published by verified Organizations.
+3. The resources are presented in a filterable list and can be of various formats:
+    -   YouTube videos (embedded player)
+    -   PDF documents (inline viewer)
+    -   Text articles
+    -   Links to external websites
+    -   Image galleries
+    -   Video files (native player)
+4.  **AI-Powered Document Interaction**:
+    -   For all text-based resources (PDFs, text articles, and content from website links), the user can interact with an AI-powered chat interface.
+    -   This allows the user to ask questions in natural language and receive answers generated from the content of the documents (Retrieval-Augmented Generation).
+    -   For example, a user could ask, "What are the main causes of deforestation mentioned in this report?" and get a summarized answer.

 ### 5.2 Earning Rewards
 1. The user earns points and badges for completing actions, such as:
     -   Submitting their first report.
     -   Participating in a community event.
     -   Completing a daily quiz.
+    -   Engaging with educational resources.
 2. The user can track their progress on the leaderboard.